MEHUL4951/String-Calculator-TDD/README.md

 2. 🟢 **Green**: Implement the simplest logic to make the test pass.
 3. 🔵 **Refactor**: Clean up and optimize the code without changing behavior.

----

-## 📸 Screenshot Directory

-All screenshots are stored in the `/TDD/` directory: